Category Archives: Reeds

 In 1928, according to the U.S. National Homes for Disabled Volunteer Soldiers, 1866 – 1938, Hugh Reed, born in Lebanon, KY was admitted 13 December 1928 with rectal prolapse.

-He is mentioned in his brother George’s Will in 1946 as living in Los Angeles, CA. So far I have not found a death record for Hugh Marion Reed.
+He is mentioned in his brother George’s Will in 1946 as living in Los Angeles, CA. In 2010 I had not found a death record for Hugh Marion Reed.
+Since then it was found with a name change from Reed to Averette, his father’s last name.